Xyzrr/harbor/README.md

 ### Processes

 All electron apps have a main process and one or more renderer processes.
 Harbor has just one renderer process, but it spawns many `BrowserWindow`s and controls them synchronously within a single React app.
+Most of the magic that makes this possible is in `NewWindow.tsx`.
 The entry point for the main process is `main.dev.ts`, and from there the main window is spawned in `createWindow()`.

 The entry point for the renderer process is `index.tsx`.